Can Edibles Go Bad

 A variety of edible CBD gummies are spilled onto a light blue surface.

-As cannabis has become widely available, users have also diversified.
+As cannabis becomes widely available, users have also diversified.
 Some people want a discreet or smokeless experience or just want to find relief thanks to different cannabinoids.
 Other people have started using them for recreation, like boosting their sex life or unwinding.
+These are the reasons why many people have turned to edibles, products infused with hemp or cannabis-derived extracts.

-For this, we’ve gathered a simple guide to help you get to keep your hemp-infused products fresh or at least have some cues on how to keep them from going bad for longer periods.
+Besides their strong potency and taking more time to “hit,” edibles are the perfect way to start with small doses.
+While edibles are an excellent solution for a smokeless experience, you might want to know some basics to keep them fresh.
+For this, we’ve gathered a simple guide to help you keep your hemp-infused products fresh, or at least have some cues on how to keep them from going bad for longer periods.

 Key Takeaways